mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 ### Electronics enclosure

 I decided to make a clear electronics box enclosure, so everything would be kept safe and because I like visually inspecting the wiring without unassembling everything.
+It's pretty maddening when wires come loose every time you move the machine, so enclosures are a good idea.
 The basic principle for building my electronic enclosure can be found [here](https://makezine.com/projects/tape-hinge-acrylic-box-construction/).I used a CNC router cut out the acrylic case and mark the joints.
 I then routed some venting and dados so I could slide on the top.
 Finally, everything (except the sliding top) was glued with [CA glue](https://www.amazon.com/CA-glue/s?k=CA+glue). *pictures coming soon*

 To be continued...